imaginereplay/replay/docs/SoloStaking.md

 ### 1.3 Compile the Subchain binaries

-Compile the subchain binaries from source code:
+Compile the subchain binaries from the source code:

 ```shell
 # switch THETA to the sc-privatenet branch before compiling thetasubchain